 More Info

 Using a bothy is as easy as turning up, putting a brew on, rolling out your sleeping mat and chucking your sleeping bag on a bunk.
 But while they're free, they're not a free-for-all in terms of behaviour.
 As with mountain shelters all over the world, there are a few basic conventions which everyone should take a look at before bedding down in a bothy.
-The Mountain Bothy Association lists them them clearly.
+The Bothy Code, clearly outlined by the MBA, is your friend: leave it cleaner, use dry kindling, sign in, respect wildlife and stalking seasons.

-The following, chosen by Geoff Allan, author of The Scottish Bothy Bible represent just a handful of the mountain bothies in use throughout Scotland, but they are undoubtedly among the most spectacular.
+The following bothies, chosen by Geoff Allan, author of The Scottish Bothy Bible represent just a handful of the mountain bothies in use throughout Scotland.
+If you’re new to bothying, having the right kit can make all the difference – our round-up of the best camping equipment has plenty of ideas to get you started.

 Size: Small; two rooms, both with raised platforms, sleeping four